 In the end I applied two coats which gave us a really nice satin finish.
 Here is the room today:

 This DIY project really changed not only this sunroom but, since the sunroom opens out into our living room, the whole living area went through a major upgrade with this project.
 The floor looks great, feels great on our bare feet, is easy to keep clean, and is a conversation piece to boot.
 Totally worth it.

-Have you tackled a floor stripping project?
+Have you tackled a stamped concrete floor stripping project?
 Would love to hear about your experience.
 If you have questions or want to share your experience with a similar project, please post a comment!